Chart Color Schemes

 The educational profile of Boondall exceeds national averages, with above-average qualification levels and academic performance metrics

-Boondall trail's residents aged 15+, as of the latest available data, have 26.9% holding university degrees, compared to SA3 area's 35.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 19.0%, followed by postgraduate qualifications (5.1%) and graduate diplomas (2.8%).
-Vocational credentials are held by 34.8% of residents aged 15+, with advanced diplomas at 11.8% and certificates at 23.0%.
+Educational qualifications in Boondall trail regional area show that 26.9% of residents aged 15 and over hold university degrees, compared to the SA3 area's 35.4%.
+This indicates potential for educational development and skill enhancement.
+Bachelor degrees are most common at 19.0%, followed by postgraduate qualifications at 5.1% and graduate diplomas at 2.8%.
+Trade and technical skills are prominent, with 34.8% of residents aged 15 and over holding vocational credentials – advanced diplomas at 11.8% and certificates at 23.0%.

-Educational participation is high, with 28.8% currently enrolled in formal education.
+Educational participation is high, with 28.8% of residents currently enrolled in formal education.
 This includes 9.0% in secondary education, 8.6% in primary education, and 5.7% pursuing tertiary education.

 Frequently Asked Questions - Education